-If your car has trouble starting, runs rough, has a misfire, or is getting fewer miles to the gallon, it may be that there is a problem with the ignition coil, or one of the coil packs.
+So, if your car has trouble starting, runs rough, has a misfire, or is getting thirstier, it may be that there is a problem with the ignition coil, or one of the coil packs.

-This can be a serious issue, though not expensive to fix if caught early, because a car not running smoothly can damage the catalytic converter in the exhaust system.
-If you foul the catalyst with unburned fuel, it will be expensive to replace.
+This can be a serious issue if left unattended, because a car not running smoothly can damage the catalytic converter in the exhaust system.
+However, the good news is that an igntion coil pack replacement is usually pretty cheap if caught early.

 The coil is the part of a car’s ignition system that takes the battery’s 12-volt output (called low-tension current) and transforms it into as much as 45,000 volts (called high-tension current) before then supplying it to the engine’s spark plugs.
 It is typically just a wire wound transformer filled with an insulator.

-Engines need a coil because without it the spark plug wouldn't receive voltage high enough to do its job of igniting the fuel/air mixture in the combustion chamber.
+Without a coil pack, the spark plug wouldn't receive a voltage high enough to do its job of igniting the fuel/air mixture in the combustion chamber.
 The pressures are so high in the cylinder that the voltage has to be extremely high for the spark to be effective.
-A coil that is going bad can deliver a voltage that only fires the plug under certain conditions, causing an intermittent misfire.
+A coil that is going bad can deliver a voltage that only fires the plug under certain conditions, which is what causes an intermittent misfire.

 If your car is an older vehicle with traditional distributor ignition, it’ll look like a small metal cylinder (in fact, it’s often called a canister-type coil) with wires sprouting out of it, one connecting it to the battery, another to the distributor.
 Some systems, like the GM HEI distributor, mount the coil directly in the distributor cap, and look like #1 below.